Michigan Solar Panels

 Michigan Solar Incentives

-Michigan offers several solar incentives in Michigan — including state tax exemptions, utility rebates, and local programs — that can meaningfully reduce the cost of going solar.
+Michigan homeowners have access to a strong set of solar incentives in Michigan — from statewide tax exemptions to utility rebates — that can meaningfully reduce the cost of going solar.

 Note: The federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill.
 State and local incentives still apply.
-With a Palmetto LightReach lease, Palmetto claims the commercial tax credit and passes the savings through lower monthly payments — no paperwork required on your end.
+With a LightReach lease, Palmetto handles the commercial tax credit and passes the savings through as lower monthly payments.

 | Incentive | Type | Description | Source |